lacvietanh/AkiTeleAuto/README.md

 Note: The project is under development, some features may be updated and completed in the future.

 # Development TaskList:
-√ Action button (Open in external window | Open in telegram web as miniapp | Open in Telegram App) √ Auto Click On/Off by Shift + Click
+- √ Action button (Open in external window | Open in telegram web as miniapp | Open in Telegram App)
+- √ Auto Click On/Off by Shift + Click
-√ Bypass CORS & CSP (Some games prevent open inside telegram web by setting CORS and CSP)
+- √ Bypass CORS & CSP (Some games prevent open inside telegram web by setting CORS and CSP)
 - Auto farm by invidualy game settings: Tap & boost tap, claim & farming, upgrade mining card,...
 - Add more game manually
 - Dashboard: Rating & Sort Game
 - Dashboard: Multi-Select and Batch Action (close all, autoclick all, ...)
 - Profile Manager & Proxy/VPN (each profile has separate IP and social network accounts: facebook, x, telegram, instagram,..)
 - Control and AutoClick work inside iframe (slenium core)
-- Global setting (example: max selected account to run, max game open same time
+- Global setting (example: max selected account to run, max opened game same time..)
 - ONE Community inside app (for discuss about combo daily, airdrop,..)